 How does a CO2 laser engraver work?

 The laser engraver consists of a gas-filled tube with mirrors on either end.
 One is reflective and the other one only lets a considerable amount of light pass through.
-To produce light, electric power is passed through the gas tube which comprises nitrogen, carbon dioxide, helium, and hydrogen.
+To produce light, electric power is passed through the gas tube which comprises of nitrogen, carbon dioxide, helium, and hydrogen.

 The beam generated travels through the machine with the help of the mirrors until it reaches the laser head where it is magnified and focused on a single point.
 The result is a very powerful laser beam that can cut through a wide range of materials including paper, wood, rubber, plexiglass, plastic, leather and cloth.